quarkslab/qbindiff/doc/source/features.rst

 How to choose features ?
 ------------------------

-Choosing features can be a little be tedious for people that are not used to reverse-engineering or diffing.
+Choosing features can be tedious depending on the binary under hand.

 In general, enabling all the features will give satisfiable results.
 However, in some cases, feature fine-tuning can be necessary.
 These cases are numerious an we do not cover all of them.